Fine vs. Demi Fine vs. Semi Fine Jewelry: Definition, Differences, & Similarities

 Demi Fine Jewelry

-Offer better durability and longevity than semi fine jewelry, but not as much as fine jewelry.
-With proper maintenance and storage, they can last several years without significant fading or damage.
-However, the plating may eventually wear off, particularly when often exposed to water, sweat, saltwater, or chemicals.
+Demi fine jewelry offers better durability than semi-fine pieces, though it still sits below fine jewelry in long-term longevity.
+With proper care and storage, these pieces can last several years without noticeable fading or damage.
+However, plated surfaces may eventually wear over time—especially with frequent exposure to water, sweat, saltwater, lotions, or chemicals.

 Semi Fine Jewelry